Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Lovely Banks is above the national average.
-The median income is $63,992 and the average income stands at $71,893.
-This contrasts with Rest of Vic., which has a median income of $50,954 and an average income of $62,728.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Lovely Banks is above national average.
+Median income is $63,992 and average income stands at $71,893.
+This contrasts with Rest of Vic.'s median income of $50,954 and average income of $62,728.
 Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Lovely Banks would be approximately $69,271 (median) and $77,824 (average) as of September 2025.
-According to the 2021 Census, household, family, and personal incomes in Lovely Banks cluster around the 56th percentile nationally.
-The earnings profile shows that the $1,500 - 2,999 earnings band captures 36.3% of the community (979 individuals), reflecting patterns seen at regional levels where 30.3% similarly occupy this range.
-After housing costs, residents retain 87.4% of their income, indicating strong purchasing power.
+According to 2021 Census figures, incomes in Lovely Banks cluster around the 56th percentile nationally.
+The earnings profile shows that 36.3% of residents earn between $1,500 and $2,999 (980 individuals), similar to patterns seen at regional levels where 30.3% occupy this range.
+After housing costs, residents retain 87.4% of income, reflecting strong purchasing power.
 The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income